-Get your Mexican fix with this healthy and easy Quinoa Taco Salad.
+Get your favorite Mexican-inspired flavor with this healthy and easy Quinoa Taco Salad.
 This meal with inspire you to incorporate more plant-based meals into your life that are full of flavor and good-for-you ingredients.

 For as long as I can remember, I’ve been a cookbook collector.
 Granted, I’m pretty sure all the cookbooks I “owned” belonged to my mom until I moved away for college, but if we count those, my collection has always been pretty epic.